DavidVentura/webextension-adblocker/README.md

 ## What does it do

-This should block all sub-domains from blocked domains, basically `doubleclick.net` should block `pubads.g.doubleclick.net`.
+This extension will block all "bad requests" towards blocked domains or matching "bad url fragments".

 ## Building